Luis Suárez (Uruguayan footballer): Inter Miami

 Suárez made his debut in the 2025 MLS season in a 2–2 draw against New York City on 22 February 2025.
 A few days later on 25 February 2025, Suárez and Lionel Messi were fined by the MLS Disciplinary Committee for violating the league's hands to the face/head/neck policy during the opening match of the season three days earlier against New York City FC.
 Suárez grabbed the back of the neck of New York City FC player Birk Risa during an argument at the start of half-time.
 Despite getting fined by MLS, Messi and Suárez were still able to play against Sporting KC on the same day in the CONCACAF Champions Cup, with both of them scoring in a 3–1 win.

 Suárez would score his first goal of the season on 2 March 2025 in a game against Houston Dynamo it resulted in a 4–1 win he would also get three goal contributions in the game with assists to newcomer, Telasco Segovia and Tadeo Allende.
 On 6 March, Suárez scored a goal against Cavalier F.C. where they won 2–0 in the first leg of the CONCACAF Champions Cup.
 He would score against Cavalier F.C. again on March 13, through a penalty in another 2–0 win in the second leg sending them to the quarter-finals of the CONCACAF Champions Cup.
 Later that year, on 24 June, he scored in a 2–2 draw against Palmeiras during the 2025 FIFA Club World Cup, becoming, at the age of 38 years and 151 days, the second oldest player in history to score in the Club World Cup, only behind Sergio Ramos, who had set the record a few days earlier at 39.

-Leagues Cup final incident

 The 2025 Leagues Cup final was played between Inter Miami and the Seattle Sounders at Lumen Field in Seattle, with the home team winning 3–0.
 The rough timeline shows that the brawl started after the full time whistle when Suárez and Obed Vargas were bantering.
 This led Suárez to put his arm around Vargas' neck, putting him in a headlock, with the benches clearing afterwards, and Suárez spitting on Sounders security director Gene Ramirez.
 Suárez stepped onto the foot of Ramirez, who was trying to disengage, and spat on the bill of Ramirez's cap and cheek.

 Suárez received suspensions for the 2026 Leagues Cup and three MLS regular season matches for his actions during the final.
 He issued an apology on 4 September.
 A month later, on 12 October, he scored his 600th career goal in a 4–0 victory over Atlanta United.
+Later that year, on 17 December, he signed a one-year contract extension with the club after they won the MLS Cup earlier that month against Vancouver Whitecaps.